AndrewSomorjai/Bullet-MASM-code/Readme.txt

 Instructions to play:

 Use the mouse to move the "gun" and use the left button to fire a "bullet".
+Press ESC to end.
+The game might crash after a few minutes, don't know why though.

-The collision detection is not functional though.
-Can't remember why since I haven't really looked at this since 2005.
+The collision detection is not functional, can't remember why since I last looked at this program in 2005.